Chapter 10 - Research

 - Submits COI reports as required by the UT System Administration and federal Sponsors such as PHS.

-- With the assistance of the Director of the Ethical Conduct of Research and the approval of the IO, oversees the implementation of this policy, adds or updates guidelines, processes and forms as necessary for such implementation, and ensures that UT System always has updated copies of the guidelines, processes and forms used to implement this Policy.
+- With the assistance of the Office of Research Integrity and the approval of the IO, oversees the implementation of this policy, adds or updates guidelines, processes and forms as necessary for such implementation, and ensures that UT System always has updated copies of the guidelines, processes and forms used to implement this Policy.

 - The RO may always serve as the conflict of interest official for UTSA as that term is used in the UT System model policy.